rakeshreddy44/training-devops/README.md

 # training-devops
-This is just a Sample Repository
+This is just a Sample Repository.
+Adding second line to README file